apache/yunikorn-site/docs/user_guide/queue_config.md

 :::info
 The difference between YuniKorn queue and [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/):
-Kubernetes namespace provides the scope for the Kubernetes resources, including the security context (i.e who can access the objects), and resource boundary when [resource quota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) is defined (i.e how many resources can be used by the objects).
+Kubernetes namespace provides the scope for the Kubernetes resources, including the security context (i.e. who can access the objects), and resource boundary when [resource quota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) is defined (i.e. how many resources can be used by the objects).
 On the other hand, YuniKorn queue is only used how many resources can be used by a group of jobs, and in which order.
 It provides a more fine-grained control on resource sharing across multiple tenants with considering of resource fairness, job ordering, etc. In most of the cases, YuniKorn queue can be used to replace the namespace resource quota, in order to provide more scheduling features.